Meet the Robinsons: Video games

 A Meet the Robinsons video game was published by Disney Interactive Studios for PlayStation 2, Xbox 360, Wii, GameCube, Nintendo DS, and Microsoft Windows.
 England-based Climax Group developed their own adaptation for the Game Boy Advance.

-Bowler Hat Guy, Franny Robinson, and Carl appear as playable characters in the mobile game Disney Heroes: Battle Mode.
+Bowler Hat Guy, Franny Robinson, and Carl (referred to in-game as Carl the Robot) appear as playable characters in the mobile game Disney Heroes: Battle Mode.

 Cancelled sequel

 Disneytoon Studios originally planned to make a direct-to-video sequel to the film, tentatively titled Meet the Robinsons 2: First Date.
 However, when Lasseter became Walt Disney Animation Studios' new chief creative officer, he cancelled all sequels in development at Disneytoon, including Meet the Robinsons 2, and ordered the studio to shift its focus towards spin-off films and original productions.

 Legacy

-In May 2022, many cast and crew members including the film's director and writer and voice of Bowler Hat Guy, Stephen Anderson, co-writer Michelle Spitz and actors Jordan Fry, Michaela Jill Murphy and Matthew Josten who voiced Lewis while the latter two voiced the younger versions of Franny and Goob respectively, reunited to celebrate the film's 15 year anniversary by participating in a 2-hour livestream on YouTube on The Tammy Tuckey Show.
-The event had been organised ahead of time.
+In May 2022, many cast and crew members, including Stephen Anderson and Michaela Jill Murphy, reunited to celebrate the film's 15-year anniversary by participating in a two-hour livestream on YouTube.
 A limited edition MagicBand bracelet was also released by the company to commemorate the 15th anniversary.

-The characters of Lewis, Wilbur, Bowler Hat Guy, Carl, and Lucille (in her young scientist judge appearance) made cameos appearances in the 2023 short film Once Upon a Studio to celebrate Disney's 100th anniversary, in which they were recreated using new CGI models.
-This was due to the original models not being animated for over a decade, as well as updates made to animation technology since the original film's release, with rigging and rendering being reworked so they could be used with modern technology.
+The characters of Lewis, Wilbur, Bowler Hat Guy, Carl, and Lucille made cameos appearances in the 2023 short film Once Upon a Studio to celebrate Disney's 100th anniversary, in which they were recreated using new CGI models, which the same was done for the characters from Chicken Little and Bolt.
+This was due to the original models not being used for over a decade, as well as updates made to animation technology since the original film's release, with rigging and rendering being reworked so they could be used with modern technology.